moonshinelabs-ai/moonshine-remote-sensing/README.md

 ## Quick Start

-The Moonshine Python package offers a light wrapper around our pretrained PyTorch models.
+The Moonshine Remote Sensing Python package offers a light wrapper around our pretrained PyTorch models.
 You can load the pretrained weights into your own model architecture and fine tune with your own data: